 If planning is approved for the scheme, the Environment Agency has already secured a further £2 million for future costs and ongoing maintenance of the scheme.

 In the section below you will find links to the current scheme information and designs.
 We have been working hard to get all the planning documentation prepared, but this has taken longer than planned.
-The planning application will be submitted to Essex County Council this summer 2023.
+The planning application will be submitted to Essex County Council.

 The updated scheme information and designs will be added to this page when the planning application is submitted to Essex County Council and you will be able to make your comments to the council as part of the planning process.